Hong Kong Photography Locations – A Guide to the Best Photo Spots

 From pirate treasure to golden temples and everything in between, enjoy exploring these photography gems, some easily accessible and others further afield…

-Your interactive map to the locations listed is below…you can switch between walking, public transport and driving modes.
+Your interactive map to the locations noted in this guide can be found by scrolling to the bottom…you can switch between walking, public transport and driving modes.

 History has it noted that a cave on the island hides the buried treasure of a pirate who once sailed the seas around Hong Kong.
 Cheung Chau however isn’t gold and flashy, while it may be sitting on a fortune it’s a quiet fishing port where you can watch locals bring in their daily catch, clean it then serve it to you on a plate.
 You’ll find bicycles are the main form of transport and by wandering the small streets you can soak up and photograph this vibrant little community.